-Although exact duties and responsibilities will vary from role to role and between radio, television and the internet, broadcast journalists will generally be involved in many of the following duties:
+Although exact duties and responsibilities vary from role to role and between radio, television and the internet, as a broadcast journalist you'll be involved in many of the following duties:

 - understanding and complying with media law and industry codes of conduct.

-Wages differ widely depending on the employer and the location.
+Wages differ depending on the employer and the location.